 When both teams are finished with their use of the timeout and the game is ready to continue, the umpire-in-chief gives the call to begin again.

 What Happens During a Timeout?

-What are the Rules of a Timeout?
+What Are the Rules of Timeouts in Baseball?